redis/redis-doc/topics/cluster-spec.md

 Usually a node will ping a few random nodes every second so that the total number of ping packets sent (and pong packets received) by each node is a constant amount regardless of the number of nodes in the cluster.

-However every node makes sure to ping every other node that we don't either sent a ping or received a pong for longer than half the `NODE_TIMEOUT` time.
+However every node makes sure to ping every other node that hasn't sent a ping or received a pong for longer than half the `NODE_TIMEOUT` time.
 Before `NODE_TIMEOUT` has elapsed, nodes also try to reconnect the TCP link with another node to make sure nodes are not believed to be unreachable only because there is a problem in the current TCP connection.

-The amount of messages globally exchanged can be sizable if `NODE_TIMEOUT` is set to a small figure and the number of nodes (N) is very large, since every node will try to ping every other node for which we don't have fresh information for half the `NODE_TIMEOUT` time.
+The number of messages globally exchanged can be sizable if `NODE_TIMEOUT` is set to a small figure and the number of nodes (N) is very large, since every node will try to ping every other node for which they don't have fresh information every half the `NODE_TIMEOUT` time.

-For example in a 100 nodes cluster with a node timeout set to 60 seconds, every node will try to send 99 pings every 30 seconds, with a total amount of pings of 3.3 per second, that multiplied for 100 nodes is 330 pings per second in the total cluster.
+For example in a 100 node cluster with a node timeout set to 60 seconds, every node will try to send 99 pings every 30 seconds, with a total amount of pings of 3.3 per second.
+Multiplied by 100 nodes, this is 330 pings per second in the total cluster.

-There are ways to lower the number of messages, however no issue currently was even reported with the bandwidth used by Redis Cluster failure detection, so for now the obvious and direct design is used.
-Note that even in the above example, the 330 packets per seconds exchanged are evenly divided among 100 different nodes, so the traffic each node receives is acceptable.
+There are ways to lower the number of messages, however there have been no reported issues currently with the bandwidth used by Redis Cluster failure detection, so for now the obvious and direct design is used.
+Note that even in the above example, the 330 packets per second exchanged are evenly divided among 100 different nodes, so the traffic each node receives is acceptable.

-Heartbeat packets content
+Heartbeat packet content
 ---

-Ping and pong packets contain a header that is common to all the kind of packets (for instance packets to request a failover vote), and a special Gossip Section that is specific of Ping and Pong packets.
+Ping and pong packets contain a header that is common to all types of packets (for instance packets to request a failover vote), and a special Gossip Section that is specific of Ping and Pong packets.

 The common header has the following information:

-* Node ID, that is a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Redis Cluster node.
+* Node ID, a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Redis Cluster node.
-* The `currentEpoch` and `configEpoch` fields of the sending node, that are used in order to mount the distributed algorithms used by Redis Cluster (this is explained in detail in the next sections).
+* The `currentEpoch` and `configEpoch` fields of the sending node that are used to mount the distributed algorithms used by Redis Cluster (this is explained in detail in the next sections).
 If the node is a slave the `configEpoch` is the last known `configEpoch` of its master.
 * The node flags, indicating if the node is a slave, a master, and other single-bit node information.
 * A bitmap of the hash slots served by the sending node, or if the node is a slave, a bitmap of the slots served by its master.
-* The sender TCP base port (that is, the port used by Redis to accept client commands, add 10000 to this to obtain the cluster port).
+* The sender TCP base port (that is, the port used by Redis to accept client commands; add 10000 to this to obtain the cluster bus port).
 * The state of the cluster from the point of view of the sender (down or ok).
 * The master node ID of the sending node, if it is a slave.

 Ping and pong packets also contain a gossip section.
 This section offers to the receiver a view of what the sender node thinks about other nodes in the cluster.
-The gossip section only contains information about a few random nodes among the set of known nodes of the sender.
-The amount of nodes mentioned in a gossip section is proportional to the cluster size.
+The gossip section only contains information about a few random nodes among the set of nodes known to the sender.
+The number of nodes mentioned in a gossip section is proportional to the cluster size.

 For every node added in the gossip section the following fields are reported: